JetBrains/Qodana/topics/inspection-profiles.md

 You can set up a profile using either the `qodana.yaml` file or the [Shell commands](docker-image-configuration.topic).

 ### Profile name

+<link-summary>You can configure the profile name using qodana.yaml.</link-summary>

 This is how you can configure the profile name using `qodana.yaml`: